Prasannaec26/Credit-Card-FraudRisk-Detection-Final-Project/README.md

  <body>
   <ul>
    <li>Time taken is maximum for Random Forest Classifier and minimum for Naive Bayes For a best model prediction</li>
+   <li>Accuracy is maximum for Random Forest and minimum for Naive Bayes
    <li>Random Forest is the best from among the models trained to predict the accurate result with an accuracy of 93% and time taken to execute is 14s.</li>
   </ul>
  </body>